SeaDve/Kooha/README.md

 ## Description
-NOTE: This application works only on GNOME Wayland.

-A simple screen recorder for GNOME Wayland built with GTK and PyGObject.
+A simple screen recorder for GNOME built with GTK and PyGObject.
 Kooha allows you to record your screen and also audio from your microphone or desktop.

 ## What is not yet working
 * Some bugs in audio recording
 * Video format settings
-* Planned to support KDE Wayland
+* Planned to support KDE

 ## Building from source